jn8366ew/django_search/README.md

 * A data structure for improving retrieve operation in Database

 ## General Inverted Indexing(GIN)
-* A technique to enhance execution time
+* A technique to enhance execution time in Postgresql